-Agent-oriented methodology is a new software development paradigm that advocates intelligent software being built with the capability of sensing, planning, scheduling, reasoning and decision-making.
 A multi-agent system (MAS) consists of a number of software agents that can work autonomously, but need to coordinate with each other to accomplish tasks and missions.
 Each agent is built with enough capability to work independently.
 The coordination model based on asynchronous message passing among agents provides a uniform interface for their interaction; while the mechanism of storing and routing messages enhances the fault tolerance capability of the whole system.

-Figure 1 is an overview of a trustworthy online auction house.
-The auction house is a multi-agent system that consists of a main agent, an agent-based trust management (ATM) module, and a number of auction agents.
+Figure 1 is an overview of an agentbased trustworthy online auction house.
+The auction house is a multi-agent system, which consists of a main agent, an agent-based trust management (ATM) module, and a number of auction agents.
 The main agent manages the auction house and provides an interface for the auction house administrator to manipulate and monitor the auction house.
 The main agent is responsible for initializing the ATM module and generating an auction agent for each auction started.
 A user or a bidder can join one or more than one auction at the same time, and put in bids on auctioned items concurrently.
-All auction data is stored in an auction database that could be remote from the auction house.
+All auction data is stored in a local or remote auction database.

 The agent-based trust management (ATM) module in an auction house is the key component for maintaining trustworthiness of the online auction system.
-The major tasks of the ATM are to detect shills and update the trust level of the shill bidder.
-When a shill bidder is detected, it informs the responsible auction agents, and the auction agents will then notify all involved users and cancel the corresponding auctions immediately.
+The major tasks of the ATM are to detect shills and update the trust levels of the shill bidders.
+When a shill bidder is detected, the ATM informs the responsible auction agents, and the auction agents will then notify all involved users and cancel the corresponding auctions immediately.